sap218/acidoseq/README.md

 The abundance of the subdivisions correlate with pH depends on the subdivisions: 1, 2, 3, 12, 13 have a negative relationship as pH increases, whilst 4, 6, 7, 10, 11, 16, 17, 18, 22, 25 are sparse in low pH and have a positive relationship as pH increases [2].

-This package includes assigning unclassified Acidobacteria reads you have collected into subdivisions based on the pH level of the soils. **Note**: not all set-up yet.
+This package includes studying a collection of reads and gathering the ones assigned as Acidobacteria from a Kaiju output.
+There are various statistical information and GC plots.
+Futhermore, the group of unclassified Acidobacteria reads are visualised into subdivisons based on the pH level of the soil sample.

 ## Introduction
 [**Kaiju**](http://kaiju.binf.ku.dk) output provides taxon ID and the corredponding sequence, my package outputs the Acidobacteria species alongside annotation, plots, and information on the unclassified reads.